arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

 {% hint 'warning' %}
-When restoring only a subset of collections of your database, and graphs are in use, you will need to make sure you are restoring all the need collections (the ones that are part of the graph) as otherwise you might have edges pointing to non existing documents.
+When restoring only a subset of collections of your database, and graphs are in use, you will need to make sure you are restoring all the needed collections (the ones that are part of the graph) as otherwise you might have edges pointing to non existing documents.
 {% endhint %}